zinic/crawl/core.md

 #### Persuasion

 Persuasion of characters may be attempted by performing a persuasion skill check.
-Persuasion is modified by a character’s presence – a feature that embodies the attention and perhaps command the character carries over others through their charismatic features.
+Persuasion is modified by a character’s demeanor – a feature that embodies the attention and perhaps command the character carries over others through their charismatic features.
 These features may include physical beauty, a silk tongue as well as many others.

 When persuading a target, whether it be for diplomacy or to haggle, the character makes a presence check to represent their overall position and impact to the targets demeanor.
 The target makes an opposed intuition check.